Fenced Frame

 config’s on navigate callback

-effective sandbox flags
+effective sandboxing flags

 effective enabled permissions